the-vegetarian-vampire/Smart-Contract-Resources/README.md

  `genesis block`- the first block mined on a [blockchain](https://www.investopedia.com/terms/g/genesis-block.asp)

  [Graph, The](https://www.youtube.com/watch?v=7gC7xJ_98r8) - Google for the blockchain; querying and indexing the blockchain

+ `griefing` - malicious/trollish behavior where an actor intentionally disrupts or harms the user experience without benefit to themselves

 `hashcash` - a proof-of-work system invented by Adam Back in 1997 as a way to prevent email spam [precursor to Bitcoin](https://nakamoto.com/hashcash/)

 `Hashed Timelock Contract` or (HTLC) reduces counterparty risk by creating a time-based escrow that requires a cryptographic passphrase for unlocking via [investopedia](https://www.investopedia.com/terms/h/hashed-timelock-contract.asp)

+[heartbeat, oracle](https://docs.chain.link/data-feeds/price-feeds/addresses/?network=ethereum) click show more details - refers to an oracle providing regular updates at fixed intervals

 `Howey Test` - refers to the U.S. Supreme Court [case](https://www.investopedia.com/terms/h/howey-test.asp) for determining whether a transaction qualifies as an "investment contract," and therefore would be considered a security; (per Infinite Machine Chp.
 White-Shoe Lawyers) Ether presale was classified as a utility, a function of ethereum and therefore not a security; manner distribution of a product and not as a speculative investment; essentially a utility token